Q: “Should I submit to my boyfriend?”

 Hebrews 13:17 says, “Obey your leaders and submit to them, for they are keeping watch over your souls, as those who will have to give an account.
 Let them do this with joy and not with groaning, for that would be of no advantage to you.”

-Another way to think of submission is to respect, defer to, or honor.
+Another way to think of submission is respect, deference, or honor.
 Marriage is not the only relationship where we are called to submit.
-You are clearly called to honor and submit to your parents.
-In fact, this is really the classroom where God intends for you to learn biblical submission.
+Your relationship with your parents is the classroom where God intends for you to learn biblical submission.
 He also calls you to honor and obey your spiritual authorities.
-This could include your pastor, youth pastor, or mentor.
+This could include your pastor, your youth pastor, your teachers, or a mentor.

 Do you find it difficult to submit to your parents?
-Do you tend to disregard it when your youth pastor calls out your sin or challenges you to live more Christ-like?
+When your youth pastor calls out your sin or challenges you to live more Christ-like do you tend to disregard his words?
 Don’t be fooled into thinking that submission will be easier when you’re married.
-It will not.
-Make a habit of respecting others and deferring to those whom God has placed in authority over you now instead of assuming it will come more naturally later.
+It won’t be.
+Make a habit of respecting others and deferring now to those God has placed in authority over you instead of assuming it will come more naturally later.

 Wives, submit to your own husbands, as to the Lord.
 For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.
 Now as the church submits to Christ, so also wives should submit in everything to their husbands.

 Submission isn’t about power trips.
 It’s about putting the mystery of the gospel on display.
-When you submit to your husband someday in marriage, you’ll be showing the world what it means for the Church to willingly surrender to the Lordship of Christ.
-That’s big stuff!
+When you submit to your husband someday in marriage, you’ll be showing the world what it means for the Church to willingly surrender to the lordship of Christ.

-But you don’t have to be married to determine to let your relationships put Jesus on display.
+I’ve got good news!
+You don’t have to be married for your relationships to put Jesus on display.
 Look for ways to honor and glorify God in all of your relationships, including your dating relationships.
 Speak with kindness.
 Forgive freely.
 Run away from sexual sin.
 These are ways you can showcase Christ without treating your boyfriend like a husband.